sunshower-liu/RETS/README.md

 # RETS
-Materials for the paper -- Relation Also Knows: Rethinking the Recall and Editing of Factual Associations in Auto-Regressive Transformer Language Models.
+Materials for the paper "Relation Also Knows: Rethinking the Recall and Editing of Factual Associations in Auto-Regressive Transformer Language Models".